shakacode/react_on_rails/README.md

 Now the server will interpret your JavaScript using [ExecJS](https://github.com/rails/execjs) and pass the resulting HTML to the client.
 We recommend using [therubyracer](https://github.com/cowboyd/therubyracer) as ExecJS's runtime.
 The generator will automatically add it to your Gemfile for you.

-Note that **server-rendering requires globally exposing your components by setting them to `global`, not `window`** (as is the case with client-rendering).
-If using the generator, you can pass the `--server-rendering` option to configure your application for server-side rendering.

 In the following screenshot you can see the 3 parts of React on Rails rendering:

 1. A hidden HTML div that contains the properties of the React component, such as the registered name and any props.
 A JavaScript function runs after the page loads to convert take this data and build initialize React components.